(6) Don’t try to win, EVER.

 WORDS NOT TO USE WHEN FIGHTING

-Here are some words husbands and wives are not to use when fighting.
+Here are some words romantic partners are not to use when fighting.
 These

 words are: "You never."
 "I told you so."
 "You